mchmarny/sbominator/README.md

 This builder is designed to be used in Google Cloud Build pipeline.
 It crates a Software Bill of Materials (SBOM) from a previously built image in GCP Artifact Registry.
 When executed in your pipeline, it will:

-* Sign and verify provided image based on its digest
+* Sign image based on its digest
-* Publish image signature to the registry
 * Generate SBOM file for all image layers in JSON format ([SPDX schema ](https://github.com/spdx/spdx-spec/blob/v2.2/schemas/spdx-schema.json))
+* Create attestation for that container image with the SBOM as predicate, and push it to registry
-* Create SBOM attestation and publish it to registry
+* Scan SBOM for vulnerabilities, create attestation for that report, and push it to registry

-> Optionally, this builder can be configured to generate vulnerability report based on the SBOM.

 ![](images/reg.png)